 Principle 3: Good practice encourages active learning.
 Feedback for Instructor Active learning methods engage students in the learning process by encouraging them to discover, process, and apply information.
 Empirical support for the positive impact of active learning on student achievement is extensive.
-Evidence Found: Look for examples of the following: Student activities that involve one or more of the Strengths: following: Active use of writing, speaking, and other forms of self-expression Opportunity for information gathering, synthesis, and analysis in solving problems Engagement in collaborative learning activities Examples of student work where they think, talk, or write about their learning Areas for Improvement: Reflect, relate, organize, apply, synthesize, or evaluate information
+Evidence Found: ■ Student activities that involve one or more of the following: Active use of writing, speaking, and other forms of self-expression Opportunity for information gathering, synthesis, and analysis in solving problems Engagement in collaborative learning activities Examples of student work where they think, talk, or write about their learning Reflect, relate, organize, apply, synthesize, or evaluate information Strengths: Areas for Improvement: